Summary

 Our health inequalities

-Life expectancy in Medway is worse compared to the England average.
+Life expectancy in Medway is worse than the England average.

 In Medway, there is a gap in life expectancy between the most and least deprived deciles.